 If that’s not bad enough, don’t be those people that stand dead center, dressed to the nines, and don’t know a single word.
 At the Walk the Moon concert, there were girls everywhere in backless dresses, beat up sneaks and face paint.
 Lots and lots of face paint.
 They, however, only knew the one radio hit song the entire show.
 They didn’t know the opening band, either, so I couldn’t give them any excuses.
 Instead, they stood blocking the stage of our favorite band just standing around drinking water because they weren’t old enough for the Anna Sun moonshine.
 If you aren’t really a fan, you shouldn’t get the best seats in the house.
 You should respect the fact that you aren’t really a fan, take a side seat, and have all the fun you would have had standing dead center.
 Trust me, you don’t have enough followers on Instagram/Tumblr to make those second class photos you took somewhat worth it.

-Perhaps my least favorite of all the annoyances I have would be the girls who don’t even take pictures of the stage…they just take picture of themselves.
+Perhaps my least favorite of all the annoyances I have would be the girls who don’t even take pictures of the stage…they just take pictures of themselves.
 What’s the point of the entire show then?
 You could have been at any show and taken the same pictures.
 You could have been at home and taken those pictures!
 If you’re going to SnapChat your drunk bestie and not even bother to genuinely listen to the music or watch the stage, you should have gotten drunk in your mom’s basement (we all know you’re underage, it’s no secret) and stayed out of my way.

 If you’re not of age, too drunk, or too annoying to respect the unspoken rules of concerts and festivals, you really shouldn’t go at all.
 You can safely assume that there are genuine fans in the audience who are glaring down upon you but won’t say anything in order to not kill the vibes of the other genuine fans.
 More importantly, they won’t say anything so the professional videographer doesn’t pick up the insults they’ll throw at you.
 Follow these rules and I promise you everyone will have a good time.